 This photograph taken from the UKWMO booklet shows the control panels at the Police Station being operated by a sergeant.
 This was the business end of the equipment comprising the Carrier Control Point (CCP)

-One cabinet contains a spare voice broadcast message controller, the Operating Unit WB 400A, which can be moved into the office should the working unit go faulty.
-If the office is damaged by the attack, it can be operated from the cabinet in the apparatus room.
+One apparatus room cabinet contains a spare voice broadcast message controller, the Operating Unit WB 400A, which can be moved into the office should the working unit go faulty.
+If the office is damaged by the attack, messages can be broadcast from the cabinet in the apparatus room.
 The power sirens can also be activated from the other cabinet in the apparatus room.

 Carrier Control Point Control Panels